What if someone told you that one simple liquid could help you lower your blood sugar, lose weight, whiten your teeth, and even clean your house?

 If you’re feeling even more creative, you can incorporate apple cider vinegar into everything from smoothies and detox drinks to cocktails and mocktails.

-Here are two ACV drinks you can enjoy equally for their taste and their health benefits:
+Here are some ACV drinks you can enjoy equally for their taste and their health benefits:

 Spiced Cranberry & Rosemary Mocktail